ztlevi/eBlock/ReadMe.md

 ## Installation Steps:

-1. Create a DB in Phpmyadmin called e-guard.
+1. Create a DB in Phpmyadmin called e_guard.
 Import the *DB.sql* from the directory *'{server root directory}/E-Guard/E-Guard-Database'*
 2. Load the extension directory "./E-Guard/E-Guard-Client" from the Chrome Extension Page.
 3. You can click the E-Guard Extension -> Options to get to the configuration page.
 4. You can uninstalll it by click the uninstall icon from the Chrome Extension page.